-Based on human clinical trial data, our lead drug called Berubicin, which was developed at the M.D.
-Anderson Cancer Center, the largest cancer treatment and research institute in the world, has been shown to get across the blood brain barrier and kill brain tumor cells not reachable by other therapies.
+Based on human clinical trial data, our lead drug called Berubicin, which was developed at a leading U.S. comprehensive cancer center, has been shown to get across the blood brain barrier and kill brain tumor cells not reachable by other therapies.
 In other words, Berubicin may become an effective treatment against glioblastoma, the most aggressive type of brain cancer.
-See what was discovered at M.D.
-Anderson by clicking below...Learn More
+Learn more by clicking below...Learn More

 BERUBICIN PHASE I CLINICAL TRIAL

 This is a scan of a patient’s glioblastoma in Berubicin’s Phase 1 clinical trial where 44% of the patients showed a clinical response.
 Berubicin is one of the first anthracycline’s that does not require a specific carrier to be able to cross over the blood brain barrier and get into the brain.
 None of the drugs that require carriers have been shown to be effective in humans.

 The image on the left is pre-treatment and the one on the right is 6-months post-treatment.

 Our Lead Drug, Berubicin, was Developed at a Leading U.S. Comprehensive Cancer Center.

 Glioblastoma is the most aggressive type of brain cancer, where the average survival is only 14 to 16 months after diagnosis – essentially a death sentence for those afflicted with it.
 Glioblastoma is the type of brain cancer that led to the death of Senator Ted Kennedy, Vice President Joe Biden’s son and most recently, the passing of Senator John McCain.
 It’s important to understand that there is currently no proven cure for this aggressive disease.

 What are Anthracyclines?